 1. Trying to get every task in the process accomplished in one or two days (Mistakes people make when downsizing)

 This is probably the most common, but also most disastrous mistake people make when trying to DIY downsize.
 It would easily take a certified senior move management company, with multiple seasoned technicians, at least two to three days to accomplish all aspects of most larger moves and they have done it hundreds of times before!
 If you are going the DIY route, here’s a nice rule of thumb: every 1,000 square feet of your home equals one month working on the downsizing process, so a 3,500 square foot home would take one or two people about three and a half months to complete.
 You can subtract 1 week anytime another person volunteers to help.
 Underestimating the time involved in the process are common mistakes people make when downsizing.

 2. Underestimating the overall logistics of the downsizing process (Mistakes people make when downsizing)

-There are an innumberable amount of numbers, dates, measurements, and statistics that must be carefully considered when downsizing.
+There are an innumerable amount of numbers, dates, measurements, and statistics that must be carefully considered when downsizing.
 The average person will underestimate the amount of trash to be removed, how easy it will be to remove, and the cost associated with it.
 They will also find it hard to juggle all the new calls that must me made and services that must be booked in order to ensure a smooth transition to the new home.
-Failure to account for furniture dimensions in respect ot the new home layout can leave the senior with an overcrowded and unsafe living space.
+Failure to account for furniture dimensions in respect to the new home layout can leave the senior with an overcrowded and unsafe living space.
 Unless you are the most proactive control freak in the world, expect to divide the duties of each phase of the move (decluttering, pre-move planning, packing, and moving) among the individuals you have enlisted to help.

 3. Overly pressuring or arguing with elderly parents or other family members (Mistakes people make when downsizing)

 This one is simple but can be a huge headache and cost you money.
 Roll-off dumpsters come in many shapes and sizes that much is obvious to everyone.
 What is not obvious to everyone is that most dumpster companies prohibit certain items from being thrown in them and will charge you an arm and a limb for putting them in.
 These items often include paint cans, fuel cans, electronics, tires, mattresses, and box springs.
 Charges also apply to dumpsters that are overfilled and for change outs when you reach capacity.
 Some hoarding cleanup companies use box trucks to remove these items while separating them at the landfill.

 5. Throwing things away without having items in the home appraised for value (mistakes people make when downsizing)